ashish-kamboj/Data-Science/Letter Recognition/README.md

 ## About Dataset:

 * Training dataset contained - 60000 obs. of 785 variables
-* and Test dataset was having - 10000 obs. of 785 variables
+* Test dataset was having - 10000 obs. of 785 variables

 ## Solution